utsaslab/nofs/README.md

 The code has three main parts.

 **e2fsprogs-1.41.12**
 This is a modified version of e2fsprogs.
-It allows the user to create a nofs file system (mke2bpfs) and debug it (debugfs).
+It allows the user to create a NoFS file system (mke2bpfs) and debug it (debugfs).

 **ext2bp**
 This is the core NoFS file system.
-It is written as an independent kernel module.
+It is written as a loadable kernel module.
 It has some dependencies in the kernel which are provided by the kernel patch.

 **nofs_kernel.patch**
 This includes changes to the Linux 2.6.27.55 kernel to support NoFS.
 This patch has to be applied to the kernel before NoFS can be run in it.